-When you have a list of numbers with you, like prices, scorecard, sales figures, and you want to get the relative position of a number from that list then you need to use Excel RANK function to do that.
+When you have a list of numbers with you, like prices, scorecard, or sales figures, and you want to get the relative position of a number from that list, then you need to use the Excel RANK function to do that.
 You can put the numbers in highest to lowest order (descending) or lowest to highest order (ascending) by using Excel RANK function.

 Number: It is the numeric value whose rank needs to be returned.

 Ref: It is a list of numbers used to rank against.
 It is a range or array of numbers.

 Order: Optional.
 It specifies how to rank the numbers, whether in descending (highest to lowest) or ascending order (lowest to highest)